Market equilibrium computation: Exact algorithms

+Garg, Mehta, Vazirani and Yazdanbod gave a polytime algorithm for Leontief utilities when n is constant and m is variable.

 Bads and mixed manna

 Bogomolnaia and Moulin and Sandomirskiy and Yanovskaia studied the existence and properties of CE in a Fisher market with bads (items with negative utilities) and with a mixture of goods and bads.
 In contrast to the setting with goods, when the resources are bads the CE does not solve any convex optimization problem even with linear utilities.
 CE allocations correspond to local minima, local maxima, and saddle points of the product of utilities on the Pareto frontier of the set of feasible utilities.
 The CE rule becomes multivalued.
 This work has led to several works on algorithms of finding CE in such markets: